 The Regulation N°910/2014 (eIDAS regulation) of the European Parliament and of the Council has triggered the definition of a new Protection Profile.
 The PP “Cryptographic Module for Trust Services” will be published as official standard EN 419221-5, and defines security requirements at an assurance level EAL4+.

 Applications such as authentication, electronic signatures and encryption require strong and securely managed cryptographic keys.
 HSMs offer the highest level of security when generating, storing, managing and decommissioning high-quality cryptographic keys.

-The Utimaco CryptoServer Se-Series Gen2 is currently being evaluated based on Protection Profile EN 419221-5.
-The certification registration with TUV Nederland can be found here.
+The Utimaco CryptoServer Se-Series Gen2 is the only Hardware Security Module to have been CC-certified based on Protection Profile EN 419 221-5.
 With this evaluation, we are aiming to make sure that trust service providers (TSP) can offer eIDAS-compliant solutions to their customers.

 Does your application require a CC-certified HSM?
 Get in touch with us at firstname.lastname@example.org.
 We look forward to understanding your requirements and finding the appropriate solution.